Looking for more new agent advice? Sign up for The Basics, a weekly newsletter with everything you need to launch your real estate business.

 A home sale is a complex legal process that brings out emotional highs and lows for clients.
 As an agent with a duty to represent your client’s best interests, you need to tread carefully and beware of common pitfalls inside of transactions.

-In today’s hot market — skyrocketing house prices have made home purchases more difficult than ever — it’s inevitable some clients will end up disappointed.
+In today’s market, where skyrocketing house prices and increasing interest rates have made home purchases more difficult, it’s almost inevitable that some clients will end up disappointed.
 When that happens, and if the client discovers you made a mistake or misstatement, you could find yourself on the wrong end of a lawsuit.

 Here are some tips to help you avoid legal and ethical missteps.